power of attorney obligations to family members power of attorney obligations to family members

 How can an agent effectively communicate with family members?

 Effective communication involves keeping family members informed about significant decisions and financial activities.
-Regular updates can help maintain transparency, preventing misunderstandings, and fostering trust among family members.
+Regular updates can help maintain transparency, prevent misunderstandings, and foster trust among family members.
 Setting up periodic family meetings can also facilitate open dialogue.

 What challenges might an agent face in managing a POA within a family?